What is Teal?

 A Teal School

 Following the principles described above, a Teal school is different from a traditional school in many ways.
 Both regarding how teachers work together, and how education is organised and performed.
-For example the division in subjects and age-groups are a part of an old paradigm, as well as grades and the formal, hierarchical leadership roles.
+For example the division in subjects and age-groups are parts of an old paradigm, as well as grades and the formal, hierarchical leadership roles.

 Still there are many ways a school can be Teal, or take steps toward becoming Teal, and that is what we aim to explore with this website and the Teal School Network.